imranpollob/Development-Environment-Setup/README.md

 # Development Environment Setup

-Opinionated, step-by-step instructions for setting up a full-stack development environment on Ubuntu or Linux Mint or Windows.
+Opinionated, step-by-step instructions for setting up a full-stack development environment on Ubuntu, Linux Mint, or Windows.

 > Tip: Perform a system update before installing new software to avoid most errors.